crlnvls/universally-challenged/README.md

 ## Bugs

 - Socket does not fully work on app
-- Scores do not fully display correct on app
+- Scores do not fully display correctly on app

 ## Wins & Challenges

 ### Wins

-- Got pages to show via React
+- Pages to show via React
 - Connected pages using Routes & Route
-- Some tests pass
+- Some passing tests

 ### Challenges